CRImier/MyKiCad/Power stuff/usbc_power_breakout_af/README.md

 This board has a VCONN jumper to 3.3V.
 If you want to supply your own VCONN, you need to disconnect both this jumper and the VCONN jumper on the AF module.

+New in v2:

+- Added mounting holes to the bottom parts of the board, with extra silk circles to avoid screws scratching through the board and shorting stuff out
+- Improved trace routing a tiny bit
+- Changed unconnected "VIN" pin on the right into "VBUS"; thickened traces for that
+- Made ground pads on the back of the protoboard vertical-only - more consistent
+- Is still stencil-compatible, apart from one diode having been slightly moved

 ## Notes

 - Signal names are silkscreened on the board, top and bottom layers.